Guide to Dehydrating Strawberries shows how to dehydrate strawberries and use

 The first step in dehydrating strawberries starts at the store.
 Take a close look at the strawberries to make sure there is no mold in the package.
 There’s always one, right?
 Avoid strawberries which appear to have any soft or discolored spots.
 Also, the redder the better; strawberries don’t continue ripening after they are picked.
 Since they decline rapidly, plan to dehydrate strawberries shortly after you buy them.

-Strawberries are likely to have pesticides on them, unless you buy organic.
+Strawberries are likely to have pesticides on them unless you buy organic.
 Before cutting them, wash strawberries under cold water for several seconds using a colander.
 Pat dry with paper towels, or use a salad spinner to wash and dry strawberries.

 Place strawberry slices directly on mesh dehydrator trays in a single layer and dehydrate at 135°F (57°C) until snappy dry.
-How long to dehydrate strawberries can vary depending on dehydrator model, size of load, external humidity, thickness of fruit, etc. The strawberries in the photo below were dry in eight hours.
+How long to dehydrate strawberries can vary depending on dehydrator model, size of load, external humidity, thickness of fruit, etc. The strawberries in the photo below were dry in 8 hours.

-Photo above: Dried strawberries will be very thin and easy to snap in half.
+Dried strawberries will be very thin and easy to snap in half.

-You can grind or blend dried strawberries into powder to use as a topping for oatmeal and desserts, or to add strawberry flavor to drinking water.
+Grind or blend dried strawberries into powder to use as a topping for oatmeal and desserts, or to add strawberry flavor to drinking water.